+Criollo and Trinitario are the fine varieties prized for making chocolates with the most interesting and complex flavours.
 Forastero is typically the hardier, more reliable strain and has a higher yield of cacao pods.
 As a result, it’s easier and cheaper to grow, which is why it is generally used to make mass-produced chocolate.
 It’s consistent and reliable, but can be rather bland and somewhat acidic.

-Since cacao is so variable, as well as so valuable, the chocolate industry has always attracted counterfeiters and swindlers.
+Because there is such a huge quality range in cacao, the chocolate industry has always attracted counterfeiters and swindlers.
 Aztec market traders, when selling cacao beans, often used to make their wares go further by mixing them up with avocado stones, bits of dough, wax, clay and anything else that could pass for the real thing.
 In Europe in the eighteenth and nineteenth centuries, chocolate was frequently diluted with brick dust or red lead, and lard was added to cacao butter to bulk it out.

-The trinitario bean has an interesting history.
-When virtually the entire crop of Trinidad’s criollo cacao was wiped out in the eighteenth century – either by a hurricane or by a plant disease of some kind – forastero trees were introduced to the island, where they cross-pollinated with the few remaining criollo trees to produce a new strain of cacao.
-Trinitario is hardier than criollo, but tastier than forastero, so it’s very versatile.
+The Trinitario bean has an interesting history.
+When virtually the entire crop of Trinidad’s Criollo cacao was wiped out in the eighteenth century – either by a hurricane or by a plant disease of some kind – Forastero trees were introduced to the island, where they cross-pollinated with the few remaining Criollo trees to produce a new strain of cacao.
+Trinitario is hardier than Criollo, but tastier than Forastero, so it’s very versatile.

 Some of my favourite chocolates are made from Trinitario beans.
 I make my Rio Caribe 72 dark chocolate from a bean that grows in the beautiful northeast coastal region of Venezuela.
 It has classic nutty, coffee notes and layers of complexity.
 This is what I use to make Milk of the Gods and numerous cakes and desserts.